 Your Corporation Tax Deadline for a 31 March 2026 Year End

-If your company's accounting period ends on 31 March 2026, your corporation tax return (the CT600) must be filed with HMRC by 31 December 2026.
-That is 9 months after the year end.
+If your company's accounting period ends on 31 March 2026, your corporation tax return (the CT600) must be filed with HMRC by 31 March 2027.
+That is 12 months after the year end.

 Let us be precise about the dates because HMRC does not give leeway on this.
 The corporation tax deadline 31 March 2026 companies face is fixed by legislation.
 There is no extension for small companies, no grace period for first-time filers, and no automatic deferral if your accountant is busy.

-Why the Filing and Payment Deadlines Differ
+Why the Three Deadlines Differ

 So for a 31 March 2026 year end:

-- Companies House accounts deadline: 31 December 2026
+• Companies House accounts deadline: 31 December 2026 (9 months after period end)

 Note that Companies House gives new companies 21 months from incorporation for their first accounts.
 But after that, it is 9 months from year end for every filing.